-Students who have taken this course have progressed to an array of careers ranging from the public sector, through NGOs to international companies.
+Students who have taken this course have progressed to an array of careers such as the public sector, Non-Governmental Organisation's and international companies.
 The course has proven particularly beneficial for those who are seeking work in organisations operating in a transnational environment.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.